suyeony0/suyeony0.github.io/_posts/2020-5-29-[SAMSUNG SW Repeat - 2048].markdown

 	[2.
 SAMSUNG SW : 2048]
 	- this was a simulation problem and it was like just previous problem : `Bids Escape 2`.
 Since we can just tilt the board and can not move each number of shell.
-	- I used DFS and I implemented every direction¡¯s move.
+	- I used DFS and I implemented every directionÂ¡Â¯s move.
 	- I spent 28 minutes and 26 seconds.
 	- see the code.
 	#include<iostream>